s-heiden/gists/markdown/calisthenics-conventions.md

 > _The best program is the one you stick to._

+## Workout Structure

+Since it has proven both simple and effective, workouts are structured as circuit, with two minutes available for one set.

+Unilateral exercises such as the Pistol Squat or the Kettlebell Press are understood as one set.
+This means, both sides are carried out within one two minute time span.
+The amount of repetitions of the side with the smaller number of repetitions is logged.

+## The Microcycle

+As has been common practice for years, three days of workouts are followed by one or two days of rest.

 ## Repetition Range

 In "Overcoming Gravity" 2nd edition (henceforth: OG), Steven Low advises "Trained Beginners" to